 Sect 21, Bloc F, No.5، Rabat, Morocco

 Imane Gallaf is a self-taught Moroccan Kaftan designer.
-Her interest in creating Moroccan Kaftan started during University education in Dubai making Moroccan Kaftan to herself and her sisters, later widening the circle by selling her Kaftans to family, friends, and neighbors.
+Her interest in creating Moroccan Kaftan started during her university education in Dubai making Moroccan Kaftan to herself and her sisters, later widening the circle by selling her Kaftans to family, friends, and neighbors.
 She opened her couture atelier in 2017 to meet the growing demand attracting women from her circle.
-Each Kaftan is a unique copy, a one-of-a-kind piece which combines top quality with a sensational look, glamour allowing you to be the star of any occasion.
+Each Kaftan is a unique copy, a one-of-a-kind piece which combines top quality with a sensational, glamorous look, allowing you to be the star of any occasion.

 Amine Bendriouich (Marrakech)

 81, Derb Nkhal،, Rahba Lakdima, Marrakesh 40030, Morocco